SternduCode/Volcano/README.md

   > The basic network module

 + Encryption
-  > Provides En- and De-cryption functionalities
+  > Provides Encryption and Decryption functionalities

 + MultiCore
   > Enables background tasks to be executed